polylang/polylang/readme.txt

 * Fix WPML constants undefined on backend #151
 * Fix a conflict with the plugin Custom Permalinks #143
 * Fix menu location unexpectedly unset

-= 2.1.6 (2017-07-17) =

-* Pro: fix duplicate post button not working in PHP 7.1
-* Pro: fix CPTUI untranslated labels on admin
-* Adapt related posts filter to use slug instead of name to follow changes made on Jetpack server ( Props Steve Kaeser )
-* Fix PHP notices when translating CPT and custom tax titles in Yoast SEO
-* Fix PHP warning when all plugins are networked activated

-= 2.1.5 (2017-05-31) =

-* Add compatibility with new media widgets introduced in WP 4.8
-* Removing the language information in URL for the default language is now default
-* Update plugin updater class to 1.6.12
-* Pro: fix PHP notices when duplicating the content
-* Fix: test existence of `twentyseventeen_panel_count` instead of relying only on the active template
-* Fix: set current property to false when removing the current-menu-item class #134 props @mowar
-* Fix PHP notice when editing a term without language
-* Fix possible PHP notice when deleting a category
-* Fix fatal error with Gantry 5

-= 2.1.4 (2017-05-16) =

-* Pro: fix user not logged in on secondary domain when previewing changes
-* Pro: fix archive links without language code in ACF link field (ACF 5.4.0+)
-* Fix redirection from www subdomain to wrong language domain.
-* Fix: selecting "Front page displays latest posts" in the customizer not cleaning the languages cache
-* Fix accessibility of the admin language switcher

-= 2.1.3 (2017-04-11) =

-* Pro: Fix translated slug of 'page' if it is translated to an empty string
-* Update plugin updater class to 1.6.11
-* Strings registered with a wpml-config.xml file or WPML functions are now multiline by default
-* Translate the site title in emails sent to the user
-* Fix sanitize_user for specific locales
-* Fix deprecation notice in Yoast SEO integration
-* Fix: Clean term cache after the language has been set in mass #119

-= 2.1.2 (2017-03-09) =

-* Pro: Add filter 'pll_xdata_nonce_life'
-* Pro: Fix translation of WooCommerce product attribute slug
-* Pro: Fix product synchronization in WooCommerce 2.7
-* Pro: Fix error message when bulk trashing synchronized posts
-* Add option to discard item spacing in the output of pll_the_languages() ( Props Ceslav Przywara ) #93 #95
-* Add as, dzo, kab, km, ml_IN, nl_BE, pa_IN, rhg, sah, ta_IN, tah, te, tt_RU to the predefined list of languages
-* Update plugin updater class to 1.6.10
-* Fix: Remove the dependency to is_ssl() to detect the language in the url ( language set from the directory name )
-* Fix issue with secondary level domains
-* Fix strings not translated in emails
-* Fix incorrect usage of add_action() ( Props Peter J. Herrel ) #103
-* Fix wrong redirect in customizer in WP 4.7

-= 2.1.1 (2017-02-15) =

-* Pro: Add filter 'pll_enable_duplicate_media' for a fine control of automatic media duplication
-* Add filter 'pll_links_model' for the links model class name
-* Trim any starting ^ from modified rewrite rules
-* Pro: Fix wrong count of plugins to udpate
-* Fix slashed strings translations not saved #94

-= 2.1 (2017-01-25) =

-* Minimum WordPress version is now 4.4
-* Pro: Add support for synchronized posts (same post in multiple languages)
-* Pro: Add support for custom post type UI and the Divi Builder
-* Improve support of Yoast SEO (no category base and post type archive breadcrumb title)
-* Move Languages menu at top level instead of submenu of the WordPress settings
-* Copy the original post date when creating a translation and when the date is synchronized (Props Jory Hogeveen) #32
-* Remove hreflang attributes on paged pages and paged posts
-* Add label to widget language dropdown for better accessibility (Props Lawrence Francell) #53 #56
-* Remove constants POLYLANG_URL and PLL_LOCAL_URL
-* wp_get_sidebars_widgets() and is_active_sidebar() are now filtered according to widgets languages #54
-* Add functions pll_esc_html__(), pll_esc_html_e(), pll_esc_attr__() and pll_esc_attr_e() to the API (Props jegbagus) #83
-* Pro: Fix conflict between WooCommerce shop on front and translated shop base slug
-* Pro: Fix $wp_rewrite search base and author_base not translated #68
-* Pro: Fix page preview does not log in the user when using sudomains
-* Fix: avoid setting the language cookie on 404 pages
-* Fix: rewrite rules order modified for custom post types archives
-* Fix: conflict with WP All Import causing our filters to fail in "Add Media" modal when editing a post
-* Fix: auto add pages not working for nav menus assigned to several locations
-* Fix: Jetpack infinite scroll for multiple domains #58 #74
-* Fix: serialize error in Strings translations when balanceTags option is active #63
-* Fix: static front page preview when redirected from the languages page #49
-* Fix: Auto add pages not working for nav menus assigned to several locations
-* Fix: Conflict with Woocommerce Show Single Variation
-* Fix: Parent page not synchronized in Quick edit (introduced in 2.0.8)
-* Fix: WPML API wpml_element_has_translations and wpml_post_language_details
-* Fix: unattached media translations not in language switcher
-* Fix: Conflict with WP Residence advanced search

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog